kbagwe/ITCS_6100_group_18/README.md

   Some of the business problems that are being addressed are

-- Lowering churn: the downward trend of number of trips taken over the period of available data is analysed.
-This could be due to the customers opting for public transportation.
+- Lowering churn: Over the time of accessible data, the decrease trend in the number of trips taken is examined.
+It's possible that this is related to the customers' preference for public transit.

-- CAPEX optimization: The fuel consumption and maintenance of cars is correlated with trip locations and how riders and taxis are assigned to each other.
-Predicting signs of wear and tear of various parts of the car based on the car's entire historical trip data is dealt as well.
+- CAPEX optimization: Trip locations and how riders and taxis are assigned to each other have an impact on car fuel consumption and maintenance.
+The car's whole historical journey data is used to predict indicators of wear and tear of various elements of the car.

 - Cross-selling: Bundling of various vender services in a subscription package is correlated with increased trips taken by the subscribers.